Reflecting Upon Irreducible Mind

 Irreducible Mind is not only worth reading, but necessary

-to be discussed and analyzed carefully by neuroscientists, cognitive scientists,
+deserves to be discussed and analyzed carefully by neuroscientists, cognitive

-psychologists and philosophers since such book is one of the few contemporary
+scientists, psychologists and philosophers since such book is one of the

-scholarly scientific books arguing for a non-materialistic alternative
+few contemporary scholarly scientific books arguing for a non-materialistic

 Well, in a way Jime is correct.
 However,

-of the "critic," i.e. from me, to buy and read the book) is most likely
+part of the "critic," i.e. from me, to buy and read the book) is most

-not a good reader.
-He may end up, if he reads the book (especially if he
+likely not a good reader.
+He may end up, if he reads the book (especially

 that should know better...

-rating of the books, but I disagree.
-Even though I share many or most of
+the rating of the books, but I disagree.
+Even though I share many or

 excellent